lab1092/blender-manual_ja/manual/modeling/meshes/editing/basics/deleting.rst

 .. admonition:: Reference
    :class: refbox

-   | Mode:     :guilabel:`Edit` mode
+   | Mode:     *Edit* mode
    | Menu:     :menuselection:`Mesh --> AutoMerge Editing`

-The :guilabel:`Mesh` menu as a related toggle option: :guilabel:`AutoMerge Editing`.
+The *Mesh* menu as a related toggle option: *AutoMerge Editing*.
 When enabled,
-as soon as a vertex moves closer to another one than the :guilabel:`Limit` setting (:guilabel:`Mesh Tools` panel, see below), they are automatically merged.
+as soon as a vertex moves closer to another one than the *Limit* setting (*Mesh Tools* panel, see below), they are automatically merged.

 Remove Doubles